-Allegations of Historic Abuse
+Allegations of Historic abuse

-Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child).
-Where such an allegation is made the club should follow the procedures in place and report the matter to the local authority or the police.
-This is because other children, young people and vulnerable adults, whether within or outside sport, may be at risk from this person.
+Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child) Where such an allegation is made the club should follow the procedures detailed above and report the matter to the local authority or the police.
+This is because other children, young people and vulnerable adults, wither within or outside sport, may be at risk from this person.

-Anyone who has previous criminal convictions for offences relating to abuse is automatically excluded from working with children.
-This is reinforced by the details of the protection of children act 1999.
+Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with children.
+This reinforced by the details of the protection of children act 1999.